Oculoplastics includes surgeries to the eyelids, lacrimal and orbital areas of the eye.

 Blepharospasm: condition where patients experience involuntary and excessive eyelid blinking.
 The exact cause is unknown although sometimes it may be due to dry and irritated eyes, or stress.
 Treatment varies depending on the severity, more severe cases are treated with BOTOX injections.

 Entropion: the inward turning of the lower eyelid.
-The major causes are aging, scarring of the inner layer of the eyelid due to inflammatory disease, long-term use of some eye drops and congenital malformation of the eyelid structures.
+The major causes are ageing, scarring of the inner layer of the eyelid due to inflammatory disease, long-term use of some eye drops and congenital malformation of the eyelid structures.
 Surgery is performed to reposition the affected eyelid.

 Eyelid skin tumours: a tumour is any type of abnormal growth in the body.
 There are many types of benign and malignant skin tumours.
-Malignant tumours should be removed, this is normally done surgically (excision), although occasionally other treatments like radiotherapy and chemotherapy are also used.
+Malignant tumours should be removed, which is normally done surgically (excision), although occasionally other treatments like radiotherapy and chemotherapy are also used.

 Lacrimal conditions include: